sshaar/clef2020-factchecking-task2/README.md

 >137     0       504     1 <br/>
 >...

-### Results File Format
+### Results File

-For this task, the expected results file is a list of claims with the estimated score for check-worthiness.
+Each row of the result file is related to a pair _tweet_ and _verified_claim_ and intuitively indicates the ranking of the verified claim with respect to the input tweet.
 Each row has the following format:
 >tweet_id <TAB> 0 <TAB> vclaim_id <TAB> rank <TAB> score <TAB> tag

 where <br>

-* TweetID: is ID of the tweet given in the tweet file
+* tweet_id: ID of the tweet as given in the tweet file
-* 0: literally 0.
+* 0: literally 0 (this column is needed to comply with the TREC format).
-* vclaim_id: is ID of the verified claim found in the verified claims file (data/verified_claims.qrels.tsv)
+* vclaim_id: ID of the verified claim as given in the verified claims file (data/verified_claims.qrels.tsv)
-* rank: is the rank of the pair given based on the scores of all possible pairs for a given _tweet_id_
+* rank: rank of this verified claim with respect to all other verified claims for the given _tweet_id_
 * score: is the score given by your model for the pair _tweet_id_ and _vclaim_id_
 * tag: is a string identifier of the team.